 Gillian’s expertise is in creating dynamic experiential learning environments, facilitating productive multi-stakeholder dialogue processes, interactive learning design, social media applications for communication and learning, and innovative curriculum and training materials development.

 Gillian’s past experience includes Head of Learning and Leadership at The International Union for the Conservation of Nature, and serving as the Director of Capacity Development at LEAD International.
 She recently co-authored The Systems Thinking Playbook for Climate Change.
+She lives in Geneva, Switzerland.
 Read Gillian’s blog here.

 As a licensed Affiliate of the AtKisson Group, the Office of Sustainability uses the Sustainability Compass and the VISIS Method and Accelerator tools to conduct sustainability education and training, planning and decision-making initiatives with audiences on campus and in communities.

-Office Director Mike Kensler and Program Manager Amy Strickland are graduates of an the Center for Sustainability Transformation Master Class and are available to assist interested parties in their move toward a more sustainable future
+Office Director Mike Kensler and Program Manager Amy Strickland are graduates of the Center for Sustainability Transformation Master Class (a member of AtKisson Group) and are available to assist interested parties in their move toward a more sustainable future.
+They are based in Auburn, Alabama, USA.

 David has represented the United States at UN and World Bank, sponsored meetings on sustainability, spoken at many conferences, and led dozens of workshops on sustainability-related topics.
-He is an excellent speaker, presenter, and facilitator.
+He is an expert speaker, presenter, advisor and facilitator.
+He lives in Arlington, Virginia, USA.

 Francois Raguenot is a 2010 graduate of the Center for Sustainability Transformation Master Class.
 In addition to being certified in the application of the VISIS Method and Accelerator tools, he is very experienced with The Natural Step framework and other tools for managing sustainability planning.
 He is also in charge of the ISO 26000 evaluation of several organizations, in collaboration with AFNOR, the French national standardization body.